Battery-Intelligence-Lab/galv/docs/FirstTimeQuickSetup.md

 ## Setup global environment variables

-Open the `webstack/.env` file.
-This file specifies the options that you can use to setup your Galvanalyser installation, such as passwords and data locations.
+Open the `.env` file in the root of the repository.
+This file specifies the options that you can use to setup your galvanalyser installation, such as passwords and data locations.
 Comments in the file give more detailed information on each option.
 Please go through each option and edit to your desired configuration.

-## Setting up and creating user accounts on the Galvanalyser database
+## Setting up and creating user accounts on the galvanalyser database

 Installation and administration of galvanalyser is done using a command line interface (cli) that you can run via `docker-compose`.
 Change directory to the `webstack`